Chris Mueller (soccer): Hibernian

 On July 22, 2021, Scottish Premiership side Hibernian announced they had signed Mueller on a free transfer agreement, which would see him join the club on January 1, 2022.

 On January 20, 2022, Mueller made his debut for Hibernian in the side's 1–0 win over Cove Rangers in the Scottish Cup.
 On February 13, 2022, He scored his first goal for the club in a 3–1 win over Arbroath F.C. in the Scottish Cup.
 This proved to be the only goal Mueller would score for Hibs, and he was allowed to return to the U.S. in May 2022.
 Hibs chief executive Ben Kensell said that Mueller had struggled to "adapt to the pace and physicality" of Scottish soccer.

 Chicago Fire

 On May 5, 2022, MLS side Chicago Fire FC announced they had signed Mueller for an undisclosed fee from Hibernian.
+On September 4, 2026, Mueller announced that he had retired from professional soccer due to health issues.
+Mueller cited continuing flare ups of recurring pericarditis as the driving reason behind his decision, writing: "After spending the last two years battling back from six-plus flares of recurrent pericarditis — the ups and downs, the ins and outs, the fears and worries of fighting back for weeks and months at a time, trying to regain my fitness and my confidence to get back to my best — I was ultimately, continuously drawn back by 'another flare'".

 International career

 In November 2020, having never appeared on any level for the United States national team, Mueller was called up to the United States senior team for a friendly against El Salvador.
 He made his debut starting the game on December 9, scoring twice, registering one assist and was named man of the match in a 6–0 victory.